The Milne spacetime and the hadronic Rindler horizon: The shear viscosity tensor

-where $\sigma_{\bot}$ represents the components on the two transversal directions. \\ It is an easy task to check that the Raychaudhury equation
+where $\sigma_{\bot}$ represents the components on the two transversal directions.
+We note that $\Theta$ and the shear tensor are divergent on the hypersurface $\tau = 0$.
+As Beuf et al. \cite{BHJP} have noticed in their study on boost - invariant early time QGP dynamics from AdS - CFT, the initial data must contain a singularity in the bulk of AdS which may signal the presence of a dynamic horizon even at the start of the Bjorken expansion.
+This strenghtens our view concerning the role played by an event horizon in the formation and evolution of the QGP.
+It is an easy task to check that the Raychaudhury equation

 is observed.
 The vorticity tensor $\omega_{\alpha \beta}$ and the Ricci tensor $R_{\alpha \beta}$ are vanishing (the Milne spacetime is flat).
-In (3.6) we have $2 \sigma^{2} = \sigma_{\alpha \beta} \sigma^{\alpha \beta} = 2/3 \tau^{2}$ and $2 \omega^{2} = \omega_{\alpha \beta} \omega^{\alpha \beta} = 0$.
+In (20) we have $2 \sigma^{2} = \sigma_{\alpha \beta} \sigma^{\alpha \beta} = 2/3 \tau^{2}$ and $2 \omega^{2} = \omega_{\alpha \beta} \omega^{\alpha \beta} = 0$.

-The components (3.5) of $\sigma_{\alpha \beta}$ have the same form with those from \cite{HC1} (excepting a factor of 2 , due to the fact that in \cite{HC1} the spacetime contains two time dependent metric coefficients) , even though the spacetime is not flat in the latter case.
+The components of $\sigma_{\alpha \beta}$ from (19) have the same form with those found in Ref.8 , even though the spacetime is not flat in the latter case.
 The two angular components $\theta$ and $\phi$ have the same contribution as $x_{\bot}$ from the present case.
 The Milne geometry is, of course, more appropriate since the Bjorken expansion is more or less one dimensional (along the collisional axis of the heavy ions).